-The invention of agriculture 10,000 years ago was surely another game-changer (1,2) since it would have given rise to the idea of ownership: “My land, my farm tools, my crops” -- and eventually, “my spouse.”
+The invention of agriculture 10,000 years ago was surely another milestone (1,2) since it would have given rise to the idea of ownership: “My land, my farm tools, my crops," and, eventually, “my spouse.”
 Religious and legal institutions then cemented monogamy even more firmly in place.

 But we’ve never quite lost our promiscuous tendencies.
-And the proof of this is that we still love to watch other humans have sex -- just as we did on the plains of Africa 100,000 years ago.
+And the proof of this is that we still love to watch other humans have sex, just as we did on the plains 100,000 years ago.
 It’s in our DNA.